myPOS blog Tips

 A street food stall is a business much like any other.
 You therefore need to think of the regular business requirements when opening up your street food stall.

-These range from having the proper local trading license (as different municipalities and localities have different requirements) to having the right gas safety licenses, the right water and electricity setup and as well as comply with health and hygiene standards.
+These range from having the proper local trading licence (as different municipalities and localities have varying requirements) to having the right gas safety licences, the right water and electricity setup, as well as comply with health and hygiene standards.

 You’ll also need to check if you need to be a registered business to undertake this venture.